saltstack/salt/doc/topics/cache/index.rst

 configuration.
 External data cache modules with external data stores such as Consul require a configuration setting in the master config.

-Here's an exampls config for Consul:
+Here's an example config for Consul:

 .. code-block:: yaml